-PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS June 2, 2016
+PROXY STATEMENT ANNUAL MEETING OF SHAREHOLDERS June 14, 2017

-Penn National Gaming, Inc. (the "Company" or "PENN") first made these materials available to shareholders on or about April 19, 2016 on the Internet, or, upon your request, has delivered printed proxy materials to you, in connection with the solicitation of proxies for the Company's 2016 Annual Meeting of Shareholders (the "Annual Meeting") to be held on June 2, 2016 at 10:00 a.m., local time, or at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting.
-The Annual Meeting will be held at the offices of Ballard Spahr LLP, 1735 Market Street, 51st Floor, Philadelphia, PA 19103.
-This solicitation is being made on behalf of the Board of Directors of the Company (the "Board of Directors" or the "Board").
+Penn National Gaming, Inc. (the "Company" or "PENN") first made these materials available to shareholders on or about April 25, 2017 on the Internet, or, upon your request, has delivered printed proxy materials to you, in connection with the solicitation of proxies for the Company's 2017 Annual Meeting of Shareholders (the "Annual Meeting") to be held on June 14, 2017 at 10:00 a.m., local time, or at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting will be held at the offices of Ballard Spahr LLP, 1735 Market Street, 51st Floor, Philadelphia, PA 19103.
+This solicitation is being made on behalf of the Board of Directors of the Company (the "Board").